widmogrod/php-functional/README.md

 ```

 ## Use Cases
-More use cases and examples you can find in the `example` directory.
+You can find more use cases and examples in the `example` directory.

 ### List Functor
 ``` php